machal/cssmine-content/css3-flexbox.md

 Using floats, inline-blocks, absolute positioning or `display: table`.
 And do you know what these terms all have in common?
 Not a single one of them was meant for today's layouts.
 Yes, flexbox is truly the first CSS layout tool.
-And our grouch might add: „The first one in twenty years...“.
+And our grouch might add: "The first one in twenty years…".

 Floats, tables and all other *layout techniques soon to be dead* will still come in handy over the next few years.
 Every member of this "layout tools family" has